-BOOST by Design was a new project for Dundee’s social enterprises from all backgrounds who were keen to develop their understanding of service design*, digital innovation and community building.
+BOOST by Design was an innovative project for Dundee’s social enterprises from all backgrounds who were keen to develop their understanding of service design, digital innovation and community building.

-Social enterprises already provide great products and services and create huge and important social benefits for communities.
+Social enterprises provide an incredible range of products and services, which create huge and important social benefits for communities.
 This project was the first of its kind – bringing design thinking and innovation skills into the mix to improve the way we all do social business.

-Working with Dundee Social Enterprise Network, Creative Dundee run Boost by Design in partnership with local partners, including Open Change, who are well regarded for their service design approaches, and Slurpp, a design studio based in Dundee, as well as V&A Museum of Design Dundee and Dundee UNESCO City of Design.
+Working with Dundee Social Enterprise Network, Creative Dundee ran Boost by Design in partnership with local partners, including Open Change, who are well regarded for their service design approaches, and Slurpp, a design studio based in Dundee, as well as V&A Museum of Design Dundee and Dundee UNESCO City of Design.
 This project has only been made possible thanks to valuable Rank Foundation support.

 * What is service design and why does it matter to social enterprises?
 In this good piece by Louise Downe at GOV.UK, Louise sets out that service design is simply the design of services.
 “To a user, a service is simple.
 It’s something that helps them to do something – like learn to drive, buy a house, or become a childminder.”
 Designing services can be more challenging, so Boost by Design will focus on why, what and how you deliver your services to help improve what you do.